ktor-doc-jp/ktor-doc-jp/advanced/features.md

 }
 ```

 `CustomFeature` is a feature instance class, which should be immutable to avoid unintended side-effects in a highly concurrent environment.
 Feature implementation should be thread-safe as it will be called from multiple threads.

-The `Configuration` instance is handed to the user installation script, allowing feature configuration.
+The `Configuration` instance is handed to the user installation script, allowing feature configuration usually containing mutable properties and configuration methods.

-The `Feature` companion object conforms to the Ktor API and ties things together.
+The `Feature` companion object conforms the `ApplicationFeature` interface and acts as a glue to construct the actual `CustomFeature` with the right `Configuration`.

-A feature can be installed with the standard `install` function:
+A custom feature can be installed normally with the standard `install` function:

 ```kotlin
 fun Application.main() {